-The John Garvey Scholarship Fund allows young professionals to have an international experience, such as participating in the International Management Exchange Program or an International Regional Conference or other international event/professional exchange.
+The John Garvey Scholarship Fund allows young professionals to have an international experience, such as an International Regional Conference or other international event/professional exchange.
 The ICMA International Committee offers two scholarships of up to $3,500 from the John Garvey Fund to applicants who meet the requirements.
 One scholarship is designated for a U.S. citizen and the other for a non-U.S. citizen.
 If no applications are received from one or the other of these categories of potential applicants, two scholarships may be awarded within the same category.

 - Applicant must be an active member of ICMA and age 40 or under at the time of application.
 Learn more about becoming a member of ICMA.